jingwenhuang96/certified-aws-developer-associate-notes/1-aws-fundamentals/ec2.md

 - Spot instances: the hotel allows people to bid for the empty rooms and the highest bidder keeps the rooms.You can get kicked out at any time
 - Dedicated Hosts: We book an entire building of the resort

+## EC2 Instance Types:
+- Hardware, Capabilities, Application Requirements.
+Each instance type offers different compute, memory, and storage capabilities.
+They are grouped in instance families.
+- Select an instance type based on the requirements of your application.

 ## EC2 Pricing
 - EC2 instances prices (per hour) varies based on these parameters:
   - Region you’re in
   - Instance Type you’re using
-  - On-Demand vs Spot vs Reserved vs Dedicated Host
+  - On-Demand (Pay by the hour or second) vs Spot (purchase unsued capacity) vs Reserved (for one to three years in specific region) vs Dedicated Host (most expensive)
   - Linux vs Windows vs Private OS (RHEL, SLES, Windows SQL)
   - You are billed by the second, with a minimum of 60 seconds.
   - You also pay for other factors such as storage, data transfer, fixed IP public addresses, load balancing